m24murray/m24murray.github.io/_posts/2025-03-21-development-workflow-for-agentic-genai-tools.md

 - **Increased direction and control**: The spec file and implementation instructions help keep agentic processes aligned with project goals.
 - **Transparent decision-making**: All decisions and progress are clearly documented in version control.
-- **Cost efficiency**: Breaking the spec into iterative processes helps minimize scope and reduce inefficiencies.
+- **Cost efficiency**: Breaking the spec into iterative processes helps minimise scope and reduce inefficiencies.
 - **Consistency**: The structured approach reduces the non-deterministic nature of agentic tools.
 - **Progress tracking**: The implementation plan and `changelog.md` file provide clear visibility into development progress.